 Choose exercise that you love

 When I was younger, my exercise routine used to be going to the gym where I’d run on a treadmill and lift weights.
 I hated how sterile the gym was, and how boring and monotonous the activities were.
 I dreaded going and when I made it, it was probably the worst part of my day.
-Finally, about 5 years ago, I decided that I had had enough and I was only going to do exercises that I actually enjoyed doing.
+Finally, I decided that I had had enough and I was only going to do exercises that I actually enjoyed doing.
 At the time those were walking and yoga.
 Later that year, I discovered hot yoga and a few years later I started spinning regularly.
 I haven’t ever since stepped foot in the gym, and to this day I refuse to do exercise that I don’t enjoy.

 In addition to walking, one of the best and most overlooked workouts ever, I highly recommend classes, because the group energy is motivating and the instructors inspire you to work harder.
 That said, not all instructors are created equal, so you may need to try several out to find the ones that are the best fit for you.